aspose-words/Aspose.Words-API-References/english/net/aspose.words/tabstopcollection/getindexbyposition/_index.md

 ---
 title: TabStopCollection.GetIndexByPosition
 second_title: Aspose.Words for .NET API Reference
-description: Gets the index of a tab stop with the specified position in points in C#
+description: TabStopCollection method.
+Gets the index of a tab stop with the specified position in points in C#
 type: docs
 weight: 90
 url: /net/aspose.words/tabstopcollection/getindexbyposition/